 Any requirement identified as a ‘must’ will be marked on a pass/fail basis.

 For requirements identified as ‘should’ or ‘could’ that would be at additional cost, please include these costs as additions in the pricing in Schedule 4.
+“Shoulds” and “Coulds” will be allocated a score of 5 or 2 and the total evaluated score will be divided total possible score and then allocated the proportion of 15% (the weighting)

 Please also identify any additional features of your offered product (or offer to the Council) which are not outlined in the specification and that add value for the client.